BiceMar/NavierStokes-FEM/README.md

 # Navier-Stokes project
 This project focuses on simulating incompressible laminar flow around cylinders using the finite element method implemented using deal.II library coded in C++.
-Various preconditioners and MPI for parallelization are utilized to improve performance and manage the extensive computational demands.
+Various preconditioners and MPI for parallelization are employed to improve performance and manage the extensive computational demands.

 # Compiling